kamilsadik/floorquidity/README.md

 # Floorquidity

-Floorquidity is a protocl that allows users to show a bid that is good for any NFT in a given collection.
+Floorquidity is a protocol that allows users to show a bid that is good for any NFT in a given collection.